Quickbooks TurboTax Self-Employed Tax Bundle Review (2021)

 Comparing the costs

-The Quickbooks Self-Employed Tax Bundle comes at a cost of $7 more than the standard Quickbooks Self-Employed membership.
-That brings the regular cost up to $17 a month, although you can also try it for $12 a month using this link.
-Consider this $7 a month cost, a year’s worth of this upgrade comes out to $84.
+The Quickbooks Self-Employed Tax Bundle comes at a cost of $10 more than the standard Quickbooks Self-Employed membership.
+That brings the regular cost up to $25 a month, although you can also try it for $12 a month for 3 months using this link.
+Additionally, if you prefer to have live tax help, the Self-Employed Live Tax Bundle is also available for $35 a month.

-Meanwhile, filing a federal return with TurboTax Self-Employed costs $120 and adding a state return is $44.99.
-Thus the Tax Bundle can be a great deal.
+Meanwhile, filing a federal return with TurboTax Self-Employed costs $120 on its own (with the Live Self-Employed costing $200) and adding a state return is as much as $50.
+Thus the Tax Bundle can be a very good deal.
 That said, a deal is only a deal if the product for sale is quality — so how was my TurboTax experience?

 My Experience with TurboTax Self-Employed